SoftHu/tos_avg/Zh/Liliana.md

 Start -->1775339972760810[<b>Speaker 👉 Liliana:</b>
 \nAs much as the gift of spending time with you is surely enough, I do appreciate this!]
 Start -->1775339972760814[<b>Speaker 👉 Liliana:</b>
-\nYou remind me of a young sapling baring its first fruit - your gifts will only get better with time!]
+\nYou remind me of a young sapling bearing its first fruit - your gifts will only get better with time!]
 Start -->1775339972760818[<b>Speaker 👉 Liliana:</b>
 \nYohji must have told you it's my birthday at the last minute for you to choose this gift.]
 Start -->1775339972760822[<b>Speaker 👉 Liliana:</b>